Ferruccio Busoni: Editions, transcriptions and arrangements

 Apart from his work on the music of Bach, Busoni edited and transcribed works by other composers.
 He edited three volumes of the 34-volume Franz Liszt Foundation's edition of Liszt's works, including most of the études, and the Grandes études de Paganini.
 Other Liszt transcriptions include his piano arrangement of Liszt's organ Fantasy and Fugue on the chorale "Ad nos, ad salutarem undam" (BV B 59) (based on a theme from Giacomo Meyerbeer's opera Le Prophète) and concert versions of two of the Hungarian Rhapsodies.

 Busoni also made keyboard transcriptions of works by Mozart, Franz Schubert, Niels Gade and others in the period 1886–1891 for the publisher Breitkopf & Härtel.
 Later, during his earliest contacts with Arnold Schoenberg in 1909, he made a 'concert interpretation' of the latter's atonal Piano Piece, Op.
 11, No. 2 (BV B 97) (which greatly annoyed Schoenberg himself).
 Busoni's own works sometimes feature incorporated elements of other composers' music.
 The fourth movement of An die Jugend (1909), for instance, uses two of Niccolò Paganini's Caprices for solo violin (numbers 11 and 15), while the 1920 piece Piano Sonatina No. 6 (Fantasia da camera super Carmen) is based on themes from Georges Bizet's opera Carmen.

 Recordings

-Busoni's output on gramophone record as a pianist was very limited, and many of his original recordings were destroyed when the Columbia Records factory burned down.
+Busoni's output on gramophone record as a pianist was very limited, and many of his original recordings were destroyed when the Columbia Graphophone Company's factory burned down in 1912.
 Busoni mentions recording the Gounod-Liszt Faust Waltz in a letter to his wife in 1919.
 This recording was never released.
 He never recorded any of his own works.